netguru/nodejs-recruitment-task/movie/README.md

 #### DATABASE_URI

-The URI that lets you connect to a MongoDB service either in your local machine or in the cloud
+The URI that lets you connect to a MongoDB service either in your local machine.

 #### DB_NAME